JacksonWuxs/ChatRobot/Robot/data/nlu.md

 - good morning
 - good evening
 - hey there
-- Hello my friend!
+- Are you there?
-- How are you?
+- In?

 ## intent:goodbye
 - bye
 - goodbye
 - see you around
 - see you later
+- 88
+- Stop talking

 ## intent:mood_affirm
 - yes
 - indeed
 - of course
 - that sounds good
+- right
 - correct

 ## intent:mood_deny
+- don't
 - no
 - never
 - I don't think so